carbon-design-system/carbon-elements/docs/publishing.md

 ## Release

-6. Set `GH_TOKEN` in your terminal ENV, you can find this token under Settings > Developer settings > Personal access tokens
+6. Set `GH_TOKEN` in your terminal ENV, the specific value will be for the `carbon-bot` functional ID and can be received from another team member.
 7. Export value above by writing `export GH_TOKEN=XYZ`
 8. Run `./tasks/publish.sh ---exact --conventional-commits --github-release --no-push`